HangfireIO/Hangfire.Dashboard.Authorization/README.md

             new BasicAuthAuthorizationUser
             {
                 Login = "Administrator-1",
-                // Password as plain text
-                PasswordClear = "test"
+                // Password as plain text, SHA1 will be used PasswordClear = "test"
             },
             new BasicAuthAuthorizationUser